amschechter/amschechter.github.io/_posts/2023-11-09-County-Debt.markdown

 ---
 layout: post
-title:  "A study of American invdividual debt by county"
+title:  "A study of American individual debt by county"
 date:   2023-11-08 13:17:35 -0800
 categories: jekyll update
 ---